Gym

 Yes, I say, flexing my puny pigeon wings.
 Clearly, we’re all jacked.

 It’s inspiration, in any sense.
 There are the gym dudes, running around like sculptures, and then the young women in the locker rooms who don’t have a dimple of cellulite between them and, of course, the women on the beach.
-It’s beach season here in Culonia and on the weekends we’re all out there, in the flesh, and if concern for my borderline high cholesterol doesn’t properly motivate me, peeling off my clothes in front of Italian men will.
+It’s beach season here in Terracina and on the weekends we’re all out there, in the flesh, and if concern for my borderline high cholesterol doesn’t properly motivate me, peeling off my clothes in front of Italian men will.
 But it’s not just that.
 I don’t know myself this active; am pretty thrilled by the change.
 I feel motivated.
 I feel strong.

 So leg lifts.
 Biceps.
 Triceps.
 Water bottle.
 Protein bar.
 And Carlo comes over while I’m doing stuff to my thigh muscles.